About enhanced cost per click (ECPC)

 ECPC doesn’t take differences between mobile and other devices into account when raising or lowering your bids.
 You can, however, set a mobile bid adjustment to adjust your mobile bids up or down relative to your other devices, and ECPC will incorporate this along with its own bid adjustments.

-We recommend setting a mobile bid adjustment that takes into account the differences in conversion rates between mobile and other devices, especially to incorporate any additional conversions that aren’t tracked using the AdWords Conversion Tracking tag (such as in-store visits).
-Learn more about setting mobile bid adjustments.
+We recommend setting a mobile bid adjustment that takes into account the differences in conversion rates between mobile and other devices, especially to incorporate any additional conversions that aren’t tracked using the AdWords Conversion Tracking tag (such as in-shop visits).
+Find out more about setting mobile bid adjustments.

 Note that ECPC, like Conversion Optimiser, will continue to set different bids for desktop traffic vs. tablet traffic based on differences in conversion rates.